thomasballinger/endless-sky-bindings-python/README.md

 $ pip install endless-sky-bindings

 This library does not include the Endless Sky data, so you'll need to find that on your system or clone the [Endless Sky repo](https://github.com/endless-sky/endless-sky) to get it.
+The code samples below assume a checkout of endless-sky at ~/endless-sky.

 ## Command line use

+Loading data files:
 ```
 % echo -e 'ship Rocket\n\tattributes\n\t\tdrag 10' > myData.txt
 $ python -m endless_sky load --empty-resources myData.txt  # only prints ships atm
 'Rocket': {'drag': 10.0, 'gun ports': 0.0, 'turret mounts': 0.0},
-$ python -m endless_sky run -- --resources ~/endless-sky
+$ python -m endless_sky load -- --resources ~/endless-sky
 {'Aerie': {'bunks': 28.0,
            'capture attack': 1.8000000000000003,
            'capture defense': 2.4000000000000004,